 The Category 2 and 3 Blanding's turtle habitat has been mapped for the site on Figure 2.
-All of the Category 2 habitat (red shading on Figure 2) within and adjacent to the ravine corridor will be retained with the exception of a very small amount, approximately 23 m2, for surface parking.
-This small intrusion will be more than offset by extensions beyond 30 metres of other portions of the retained Carp River corridor.
+All of the Category 2 habitat (red shading on Figure 2) within and adjacent to the ravine corridor will be retained with pathways of impermeable material within the outer portion of the 30 metre setback.
+These minor site alterations in the outer portion of the Category 2 habitat will be more than offset by enhancements of currently highly disturbed areas as shown on the Landscape Concept.
 Portions of the Category 2 habitat that extend beyond the floodplain will be permeable landscape areas and provide better environmental conditions than the current single layer of pea gravel over a compressed base.
 The compressed base is very solid and does not represent potential nesting habitat for turtles.
-Mitigation measures are presented below to protect any turtle utilization of the site.
+Mitigation measures are presented below to protect any turtle utilization of the site, including installation of permanent turtle exclusion fencing.
 Although the development portion of the site represents Category 3 Blanding's turtle habitat (grey shading on Figure 2) per the General Habitat Description, no suitable wetland habitat for turtles was observed on the site and no adjacent wetland habitat is present to which Blanding's may utilize the site to reach suitable habitat.
 No suitable turtle nesting habitat was observed on the site.
 A loss of approximately 1.34 hectares of Category 3 habitat is projected, though the migrating function of Category 3 habitat is not anticipated for the site.
-Given the very small amount of impacted Category 2 habitat and the improvement over much larger areas of Category 2 habitat and the lack of functional Category 3 habitat, this assessment concludes that an Overall Benefit Authorization under the Endangered Species Act would not be required for Blanding's turtle.
+Given the retention of Category 2 habitat with some permeable pathways and the improvement over larger areas of Category 2 habitat, the lack of functional Category 3 habitat, and the permanent exclusion fencing and other recommended mitigation measures, this assessment concludes that an Overall Benefit Authorization under the Endangered Species Act would not be required for Blanding's turtle.